 In recent years remote fishing resorts have proliferated on the outer BC coast.
 The rugged west coast of Haida Gwaii has become a favoured location and to date floating resorts have been established at Langara Island, in Naden Harbour just east of Langara Island, in Nesto Inlet on the border of the Vladimir J. Krajina (Port Chanal) Ecological Reserve that protects Hippa Island, and in Englefield Bay.
 A land-based resort has also been built on the south end of Langara Island.
 For clients, these resorts are great adventures.
 But all these resorts put large numbers of people near major concentrations of nesting seabirds.
-Impacts of these resorts on breeding seabirds have not been investigated.
-Resorts are large, brilliantly lit structures that can
+Impacts of these resorts are large, brilliantly lit structures that can